Q: What is the application process like?

 Q: What is the leadership team like?

 A: The leadership team has extensive EMS, business and management experience.
 We strive to provide an excellent employee experience and we don't treat our team members like a number or body.
 We also strongly believe people should not have to sew two and three part-time jobs together to make one livable wage.
 Work life balance is important to us and we believe well cared for EMTs take the best care of those we serve.

 A: No. Although many agencies utilize per-diem employees we feel per-diem team members are often minimally invested and don't form the close working relationships required to build a solid team.

 A: In very limited cases we may consider a part-time team member.
 However, most of our team is full-time.

 Q: Are you volunteers?

-A: We do have some volunteers.
-However, effective October 1, 2018 we primarily rely on compensated staff.
+A: Effective October 1, 2018 we primarily rely on compensated staff.
 Previously, someone needing life saving help would dial 911 and have to wait until the the call was dispatched.
 Then, EMTs drove from their home to our headquarters, waited for the crew to assemble then got the ambulance and drove to the person in need.
 This wasted critical time.
 Volunteering is noble, kind, and honorable; however, we felt it was in the best interest of the community to have a NJ Department of Health licensed ambulance with two EMTs (we do not utilize a driver/EMT combination) respond much more quickly with a NJ licensed ambulance and two certified EMTs than continue the tradition of all volunteerism.
 Our headquarters is now staffed 24/7 and ready to respond within a moments notice.
 Compensated staff has also allowed us to retain the best quality personnel.
-In just a few months, we have seen dramatic improvements in patient outcomes and recoveries due to our rapid responses, higher expectations, and greater accountability.